The Perfect Painting Franklin Multicultural Festival was held on Saturday 13 May 2023 at Pukekohe Indian Centre from 11am-4pm.

-As the performance side of this day is getting bigger we have decided to focus on the performance aspect only this year not the sports.
+As the performance side of this day is getting bigger we have decided to focus on the performance aspect only again this year not the sports.
 There will be performances from local schools and groups ranging from Kindy through to adults.

 We will have food stalls celebrating our Pasifika, Indian, South African, Dutch, Kiwi, Māori cultures and many more.
 Our famous vegetable stall will be on show too.

-General Overview – Changed for 2021
+General Overview – Changed from 2022

 2008 – Kabiddi (Indian bullrush game)